Railroads have quite a history in New England.

 Working on it?

-Well, I'm retired I've kept my license, so I still do a little bit here but I'm retired.
+I've kept my license, so I still do a little bit here and there, but I'm retired.

 Good.

-Born and raised on a New Hampshi dairy farm.
+Born and raised on a New Hampshire dairy farm.

-Oh, and I grew up with cows and so I kept the farm.
+Oh, and I grew up with cows and stuff, so I kept the farm.

-And I own a little gentleman's f.
-And you're writing?
+And I own a little gentleman's farm now.

 I yeah.